-We believe that this Bill is not a success for the whole trans community while it leaves non-binary people out.
+This Bill is not a success for the whole trans community while it leaves non-binary people out.

 There are major gaps that will mean it only benefits some trans people.
 Non-binary people will still not be legally recognised, which will leave them with inconsistencies in important documents as well as a lack of recognition in day to day life.